 Effective mitigation measures reduce the loss of life and property, allow communities to recover from disasters more quickly, and lessen the financial impacts for individuals and local governments post disaster.
-Mitigation activities can be structural or non-structural and includes actions such as improved building codes, infrastructure and building hardening, acquisition and demolition, outreach and education, land use planning, legislation and more.
+Mitigation activities can be structural or non-structural and includes actions such as improved building codes, infrastructure and building hardening, acquisition and demolition, outreach and education, land use planning,

+U.S. Geologic Survey.
+U.S. Department of Interior.
+USGS Science Helps Build Safer Communities.
+Flood Hazards- A National Threat legislation and more.
 Mitigation should take place across all stages of the emergency management life cycle, and is unique in that, mitigation may reduce reaction based activities in the other stages of the cycle.
 Mitigation achieves this by increasing the resiliency of a community against disaster related impacts.
 If there are lesser impacts, response and recovery will require fewer resources.